-Our Amish-crafted, solid maple platforms are an integral part of the Mapleshade Vibration Control System that has transformed the sound of thousands of audiophile systems over the years.
+Our Amish-crafted, solid Ambrosia maple platforms are an integral part of the Mapleshade Vibration Control System that has transformed the sound of thousands of audiophile systems over the years.
 Here's a link to a detailed explanation of our different Vibration Control Systems.

 Mounting your audio gear on a really good platform can transform its sound.
 Our painstaking listening panel R&D tests proved that maple platforms sound warmer, clearer, punchier and more detailed than granite, slate or glass (all are edgy and attenuate bass), hi-tech damped composites (very dead sounding), and myrtle or exotic hardwoods (more colored and less detailed).
 That is confirmed unequivocally by more than a decade of head-to-head shoot-offs by skeptical audiophiles.
 Placing brass footers under your gear to more efficiently drain vibration down into the maple doubles the good effect.

 Maple's sonic superiority over all other woods is old news to every violin and piano maker since Stradivarius and Steinway.
 Instrument makers taught us to NEVER use commercial, kiln-dried maple.
 The kiln's high heat weakens the wood's fibers, thereby deadening sound.
 Air-dried maple is less colored and closer to the sound of our master tapes than any other platform material—audibly better than harder or softer or denser woods, and notably better than kiln-dried maple or, worse yet, maple butcher blocks (excessively damped by their multitude of glue joints and their kiln-drying).